-\Federal capitalization grant portion.
+^{}Federal capitalization grant portion.

-The Department, with prior approval from the Missouri Safe Drinking Water Commission, the Missouri Clean Water Commission and EPA, reserves the right to make additional transfers in the future.
+The Department, with prior approval from the Missouri Safe Drinking Water Commission, the Missouri Clean Water Commission and EPA as appropriate, reserves the right to make additional transfers in the future.

-M. Estimation of Available Drinking Water SRF Loan Funds
+L. Estimation of Available Drinking Water SRF Loan Funds

-Since the program's authorization in 1996, the Missouri Drinking Water SRF has received over \$273 million in federal capitalization grants and over \$47 million in state match bonds.
-The funding has been used to make over \$304 million in loans to 116 recipients.
-The loans have resulted in interest savings to the communities of over \$91 million.
-Additional subsidization through grants has provided an additional savings to communities of over \$28 million.
+Since the program's authorization in 1996, the Missouri Drinking Water SRF has received over \$307 million in federal capitalization grants and over \$47 million in state match bonds.
+The funding has been used to make over \$334 million in loans to 122 recipients.
+The loans have resulted in interest savings to the communities of over \$104 million.
+Additional subsidization through grants has provided an additional savings to communities of over \$32 million.

-The Department expects to have approximately \$39.4 million in Ioan funds and \$9.3 million in grant funds available in resources for financing during fiscal year 2015.
-The Ioan funds estimate includes carry-over funds from previous fiscal years, repayments, interest earnings on investments of Drinking Water SRF resources, 69 percent of the estimated federal capitalization grants for federal fiscal years 2011, 2012, 2013 and 2014, and state match.
-Table 1 shows the total amount of the project Ioan funds available for Ioans in this Intended Use Plan as of Dec.
-31, 2013.
+The Department expects to have approximately \$41.9 million in loan funds and \$9.3 million in grant funds available in resources for financing during fiscal year 2016.
+The loan funds estimate includes carry-over funds from previous fiscal years, repayments, interest earnings on investments of Drinking Water SRF resources, 69 percent of the estimated federal capitalization grants for federal fiscal years 2013, 2014 and 2015, and state match.
+Attachment B provides more information on the total amount of the project loan funds available for loans in this Intended Use Plan.